 What States Can Do to Preserve Affordable Health Insurance

 Whatever happens with “repeal and replace” in the Republican-led Congress, efforts to protect the Affordable Care Act’s expansion of access to quality health insurance are far from over.
-Two SSNers detail the Trump administration’s potential next moves, and outline specific steps that state policymakers can take to preserve functioning health insurance subsidies and marketplaces on which millions of Americans depend.
+Two SSNers detail the Trump administration’s potential next moves, and outline specific steps that state policymakers can take to preserve functioning health insurance subsidies and marketplaces.

 In a new SSN brief and Vox article, Hemel and Baker illuminate a path for individual states to retain and protect the Affordable Care Act’s most vital provisions, even if the federal government stops trying to make health reform work well.
 States with the legislative will to do so can ensure their insurance exchanges continue to run smoothly – and stay financially solvent – by stepping in to enforce the individual and employer mandates and provide interim cost-sharing reimbursements to insurers.
 Over time, Hemel and Baker’s suggestions would allow states to avoid the skyrocketing costs of caring for newly uninsured residents.